-The little things in life are not really little.
+The little things in life aren’t really little.
 They become the cornerstone of our days and they create the life we live.
 They gradually paint the masterpiece that is life, yet we mistakenly believe that only the big things make a profound difference.
-So, let this be your happy challenge today: be mindful of the smaller details of your moments.
+Let this be your happy challenge today: be mindful of the smaller details of your moments.

 “Sometimes when I consider what tremendous consequences come from little things, I am tempted to think there are no little things.” – Bruce Burton

 Regard the Little Things

 “It has long been an axiom of mine that the little things are infinitely the most important.” – Arthur Conan Doyle

 Open your eyes to the details, and relish in what you see.
 Find beauty in the forgotten path.
 Enjoy the little things that are happening around you, because it’s not how much we have, but how much we enjoy that makes happiness.

 Celebrate the small victories and cherish the seemingly insignificant moments, for you’ll one day realize these were the big moments.
 Appreciate the small things because they add up to everything.

 Through mindfulness of the little things, we can settle into the present, viewing ordinary things and “mundane” moments with much more curiosity, interest, and awe.